Over 45% of people aged between 15-24 in the workforce are currently out of work, CSO figures reveal.

 "These were only ever intended as temporary measures, and with these supports slated to be phased out in the coming months the next phase of recovery will provide a real challenge," he added.

-The figures come as the government prepare to announce a jobs stimulus package in the coming weeks.
+The figures come as the government prepare to announce a

 This is believed to include taking more businesses out of the Vat net, reducing taxes for the tourism sector, lowering commercial rates, and extending wage subsidies.